AnastasiiaRadasheva/ASI_kart_2026/README.md

 - Race track with lap system
 - Player-controlled kart
 - At least 2 AI opponents
 - Lap counter and winner detection
+- There is lava on the map

 ### User Interface
 - Position and lap counter display